celery/celery/docs/getting-started/first-steps-with-celery.rst

 to not confuse you with advanced features.
-After you have finished this tutorial it's a good idea to browse the rest of the documentation, for example the :ref:`next-steps` tutorial, which will showcase Celery's capabilities.
+After you have finished this tutorial it's a good idea to browse the rest of the documentation, for example the :ref:`next-steps` tutorial will showcase Celery's capabilities.

 .. contents::